 And in fact, the resilient Gatti managed to bounce back in the next two rounds, returning to his boxing tactics as he again showed good footwork and ring generalship.
 He avoided Ward’s big punches with upper body and head movement, while landing his own from the outside.
 But the momentum shifts continued, and with ten seconds to go in round eight, Micky stunned Gatti with a short right, causing him to slowly retreat to the ropes.
 Ward knew his opponent was hurt and proceeded to land several vicious shots to the head, but thanks to the bell, Gatti survived again.

-Given the sheer action that was packed into the first eight rounds, it was inconceivable that the level of brutality could be topped.
+Given the sheer action that was packed into the first eight rounds of Gatti vs Ward I, it was inconceivable that the level of brutality could be topped.
 But that is exactly what unfolded in round nine, a three-minute interval of excitement and violence that will live forever in the pantheon of the greatest rounds in the history of boxing.

 It’s safe to say that the events of round nine would have diminished or defeated any fighter, no matter how tough.
 But that’s why Arturo Gatti was so special.
 He possessed unfathomable resolve and will, his ability to fight through fire and pain matched only by that of Ward.
 The number of momentum swings in that round was incredible, each man rallying from the brink of defeat when it appeared he had nothing left.

 There couldn’t have been a more fitting end to the first chapter in such a storied rivalry.
 Both gallant warriors gave every ounce of their strength and with both still standing at the end, a hug of respect was the only natural reaction.
 It is exactly that kind of human element that is often underappreciated in such a brutal sport.
-Yes, Ward and Gatti severely damaged each other in their pursuit of victory.
+Yes, Ward and Gatti severely punished each other in their pursuit of victory.
 But at the end of it all, they hugged it out like they were best friends.
-And over the course of their trilogy, that’s exactly what they would become.
+And over the course of the legendary Gatti vs Ward trilogy, that’s exactly what they would become.

 While Ward was declared the winner by majority decision, there really was no loser.
 They both earned a victory more valuable than a ‘W’ on their record, that of ultimate respect from each other and from every fight fan lucky enough to have witnessed that encounter.
 Although this was only chapter one in their story, it was this fight that caused their names to be inextricably linked forever.
 Without the amazing show put on in that first tilt, there would never have been a second or a third.
 And given the incredible action in those battles, boxing fans are fortunate indeed that they stepped into the ring on that storied night and gave pugilism an unforgettable war. — Jamie Rebner